 As our students reach their thirteenth year, our tradition teaches us that they undertake the responsibility of observing the mitzvot or commandments.
-Temple Beth David celebrates this milestone through one on one study, a worship service led by our B'nei mitzvah students and gathering for an Oneg Shabbat in their honor on the Friday evening preceding their date as well as a wide variety of reception choices held in our newly renovated social hall.
+Temple Beth David celebrates this milestone through one on one study, a worship service led by our B'nei mitzvah students and gathering for an Oneg Shabbat in their honor on the Friday evening preceding their date as well as a variety of reception choices held in our social hall.

 Many parents tell us that the day of their child's Bar/Bat mitzvah is one of the most cherished memories in their lives.
 We look forward to helping you and your family prepare for this Jewish rite of passage.

-(Angela Barry, our clergy administrative assistant, will contact you for individual appointments and meetings, as well as information about selecting a date.)
+(Wendy Perry, our clergy administrative assistant, will contact you for individual appointments and meetings, as well as information about selecting a date.)

 B'Nai Mitzvah Prayers from Rabbi/Cantor Halpern